Dispelling the Myths of Radio Advertising | 800Response Blog

 Myth: Radio Can’t Target Audiences As Well As the Internet

-Radio advertising is simply cannot reach its desired demographics as well as online advertising can.
+Radio advertising simply cannot reach its desired demographics as well as online advertising can.

 Truth: Radio Can Target Audiences Better Than the Internet

 Not only do radio ads reach people in specific geographic areas, but businesses can easily reach their goal demographics due to the wide variety of radio stations.
-Also, using a phone number with call tracking capabilities in radio ads allows businesses to target audiences with more precision than online advertising.
+Also, using a call tracking phone number in radio ads allows businesses to target audiences with more precision than online advertising.
 Unlike online ads, which only track the number of visitors to a site, paid ad tracking does not distinguish between real people and bots.

 Call tracking, on the other hand, provides more details about actual callers—real people with a genuine interest in a brand or business.
 The information compiled using call tracking can help businesses more accurately target their desired audience in future ad campaigns.
-While call tracking does exist for paid ads, businesses still need to purchase the toll free or local numbers and route them through a call tracking platform.
-Therefore, pay per click ads are not as cost-effective as radio ads with call tracking.
+While call tracking does exist for paid ads, businesses still need to purchase the toll-free numbers and route them through a call tracking platform.
+Therefore, pay-per-click ads are not as cost-effective as radio ads with call tracking.

 Myth: Radio Advertising Is Simply Not Effective